Classifying phases protected by matrix product operator symmetries using matrix product states

 where it is important to note that the action tensor $V_{\myinv{k_x},x}$ can be written in terms of the action tensors ${V}_{{k_x},x_0},{V}_{{e},x_0}$ and the fusion tensor $W_{\myinv{k_x},k_x}$ as follows:

-This means that the action of $g$ onto $x$ can be decomposed into action tensors of the cosets $k_x,k_y$ acting on $x_0$ (which determine the permutation action) and the action tensor of $h(g,x)$ acting internally on $x_0$ (characterized by ${L}|_H$).
+This means that the action of $g$ on $x$ can be decomposed into action tensors of the cosets $k_x,k_y$ acting on $x_0$ (which determine the permutation action) and the action tensor of $h(g,x)$ acting internally on $x_0$ (characterized by ${L}|_H$).

-Finally, we show how $L$ and $\omega$ appear as projective and associative factors on a suitable product for the action tensors.
+Finally, we show how $L$ and $\omega$ appear as projective and associative factors on a suitable product define for the action tensors.
 To do so, we define a product of the action tensors as follows

-Using Eq.\eqref{F1group}, the action tensors restricted to $H$ acting on any block $x$ satisfy
+Using Eq.\ \eqref{F1group}, the action tensors restricted to $H$ acting on any block $x$ satisfy

 for all $h_1 , h_2 \in H$.
 That is, $V|_H$ forms a projective representation whose projective factors, $L$, are associative up to $\omega|_H$, a $3$-coboundary.
 The action tensors satisfy